 By default, the stub parser silently ignores annotations on unknown classes and methods.
 The stub parser also silently ignores unknown annotations, so don't forget to import any annotations.
+Some command-line options make the stub parser issue more warnings:

-Use command-line option -AstubWarnIfNotFound to warn whenever some element of a stub file cannot be found.
-The @NoStubParserWarning annotation on a package or type in a stub file overrides the -AstubWarnIfNotFound command-line option, and no warning will be issued.

-Use command-line option -AstubWarnIfOverwritesBytecode to warn whenever some element of a stub file overwrites annotations contained in bytecode.
+- -AstubWarnIfNotFound Warn whenever some element of a stub file cannot be found.
+The @NoStubParserWarning annotation on a package or type in a stub file overrides the -AstubWarnIfNotFound command-line option, and no warning will be issued. - -AstubWarnIfNotFoundIgnoresClasses Modifies the behavior of -AstubWarnIfNotFound to report only missing methods/fields, but ignore missing classes, even if other classes from the same package are present.
+Useful if a package spans more than one jar. - -AstubWarnIfOverwritesBytecode Warn whenever some element of a stub file overwrites annotations contained in bytecode.

-Use command-line option -AstubDebug to output debugging messages while parsing stub files, including about unknown classes, methods, and annotations.
+Finally, use command-line option -AstubDebug to output debugging messages while parsing stub files, including about unknown classes, methods, and annotations.
 This overrides the @NoStubParserWarning annotation.